I’m going to try to offer up a few pointers on the tricky matter of logo design pricing and budgets for freelance logo designers.

-Simply: I do recommend having a minimum, and maximum, price range, and leave it to the client to specify how much they are prepared to invest in your services.
+Simply: I recommend having a minimum and maximum price range, and leave it to the client to specify how much they are prepared to invest in your services.

 At first glance, it may not seem as quick to sort out as the fixed price option, but it is much more flexible if you are looking to earn a fair, reasonable and appropriate wage for your skills.